 Crab Cake Sides

 Crab cakes are a perfect main dish that turns any dinner into a special occasion when paired with the right sides.
-We love them with Southern-style coleslaw, parmesan truffle fries, or as part of a surf and turf dinner with grilled marinated flank steak.
+We love them with Southern-style coleslaw, Parmesan truffle fries, or as part of a surf-and-turf dinner with grilled marinated flank steak.
 They also make a delicious sandwich with arugula and remoulade inside a toasted brioche bun

 Recipe Tips and Notes